Neferneferuaten: Revised succession

+This gilded statuette nominally portrays the male king Tutankhamun on the back of a black leopard (out of frame) but despite the face being reworked, the image shows the figure's feminine breasts, which clearly identifies it as originally belonging to the burial equipment of this king's predecessor, the female pharaoh Neferneferuaten.

+This replica of Tutankhamun's stunning solid gold inner coffin (JE 60671) features distinctly feminine lines of the stomach and hips which identifies it as belonging to the burial equipment of this king's original female predecessor, Neferneferuaten.

 Marc Gabolde cites the Smenkhkare wine docketto Smenkhkare succeeding Akhenaten.
 Aidan Dodson proposes that: Smenkhkare did not have an independent reign; that Neferneferuaten must have come after him; that Smenkhkare's reign was entirely that of a coregent; and that Smenkhkare's reign ended in Year 14 or 15 of Akhenaten's reign.
 Finally, James Peter Allen previously used the wine docket and the strong association of Neferneferuaten with Akhenaten in epithets and on stelae to speculate that both Neferneferuaten and Smenkhkare succeeded Akhenaten, each as a rival claimant.

 However, the 2014 publication of a red ochre ink inscription—first discovered in 2012—for Nefertiti at a limestone quarry in Deir Abu Hinnis as "Great Royal Wife" in Regnal Year 16 of Akhenaten makes clear that Nefertiti was still alive and still serving as this King's Great Royal Wife in what was Akhenaten's second to last year as king.
 The Year 16 ink inscription was translated as:

 "Regnal year 16, first month of the inundation season, day 15.
-May the King of Upper and Lower Egypt live, he who lives of Maat, the Lord of the Two Lands Neferkheperure Waenre, l.p.h. the Son of Re, who lives of Maat, the Lord of the Crowns Akhenaten, l.p.h., whose life span is long, living forever and ever, the King’s Great Wife, his beloved, the lady of the two lands Neferneferuaten-Nefertiti, living forever and ever.
-Beloved of Re, the ruler of the two horizons, who rejoices in the horizon in his name of Re ///, who comes as the Aten. the /// the work of the Mansion of the Aten, under the authority of the king’s scribe Penthu, under the authority of overseer of work///."
+May the King of Upper and Lower Egypt live, he who lives of Maat, the Lord of the Two Lands Neferkheperure Waenre, l.p.h. the Son of Re, who lives of Maat, the Lord of the Crowns Akhenaten, l.p.h., whose life span is long, living forever and ever, the King's Great Wife, his beloved, the lady of the two lands Neferneferuaten-Nefertiti, living forever and ever.
+Beloved of Re, the ruler of the two horizons, who rejoices in the horizon in his name of Re ///, who comes as the Aten. the /// the work of the Mansion of the Aten, under the authority of the king's scribe Penthu, under the authority of overseer of work///."

 The discovery that Nefertiti was still alive in the second last Year of Akhenaten—his 16th Year—strongly indicates that she was most likely the female king Neferneferuaten and the direct successor to Akhenaten.
 This would require Akhenaten having chosen Smenkhkare as his successor in his Year 12.
 Smenkhkare died before Akhenaten, however, forcing Akhenaten to elevate Nefertiti to the throne as Neferneferuaten to secure his legacy.
 Nozomu Kawai writes: